Ngāti Tūmatakōkiri: History

-The members of the Kurahaupō waka initially settled in the Bay of Plenty, and after several generations moved inland towards Taupo District and along the Whanganui River.
+The members of the Kurahaupō waka initially settled in the Bay of Plenty, and after several generations moved inland towards Taupō District and along the Whanganui River.
 In the late 1500s, the iwi began settling the Marlborough Sounds, however later moved westwards.
 By the 1600s, the rohe of Ngāti Tūmatakōkiri had expanded to include most of the northwest of the South Island, spanning from Māwhera (Greymouth) in the west to Whangarae (Croisilles Harbour in the Marlborough Sounds), displacing Ngāti Wairangi (Hauāuru Māori) to move south of Māwhera (Greymouth).
 Ngāti Tūmatakōkiri were the major force in the Tasman and Nelson regions for 200 years until the early 1810s, often coming into conflict with Ngāi Tahu to the south, likely over rights to capture birds and eels.

 1642: Meeting with Abel Tasman

-The Ngāti Tūmatakōkiri people were the first known iwi to interact with Europeans, when Dutch explorer Abel Tasman on 13 December 1642, the ship Heemskerck sailed into the Wainui Inlet of the Nelson Region by the 18 December 1642.
+The Ngāti Tūmatakōkiri people were the first known iwi to interact with Europeans, when Dutch explorer Abel Tasman on 13 December 1642.
+The ship Heemskerck, on the 18th anchored north of what is now Abel Tasman National Park.
 The Ngāti Tūmatakōkiri sent two waka, and blasted pūkāea or pūtātara (trumpets) at the ship, which returned a trumpet sound and fired a cannon at the waka.
-The next morning, many waka came to attack the Dutch ships, and four Dutch sailors were killed after one smaller boat was rammed by a waka, while one member of the Ngāti Tūmatakōkiri war party was shot by the Dutch sailors.
+The next morning, many waka came to harass the Dutch ships, and four Dutch sailors drowned after one smaller boat was rammed by a waka, while one member of the Ngāti Tūmatakōkiri war party was shot by the Dutch sailors.
 Tasman's crew raised their anchor and left the area, without ever landing ashore.